BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 ### Invoice protocols

-Invoice protocols are static payment requests that dynamically generate and share [invoices]({{ '/guide/how-it-works/payment-request-formats/#invoice' | relative_url }}).
-When a sender scans or imports an invoice protocol request into their application, rather than the invoice being part of the imported data, the payer dynamically fetches a standard invoice from the user who created the invoice protocol request.
+Invoice protocols are static payment requests that generate and share [invoices]({{ '/guide/how-it-works/payment-request-formats/#invoice' | relative_url }}).
+These payment requests do not actually contain invoices.
+Instead, the payer scans or imports the request's data.
+This contains all the information they need to fetch a new invoice from the recipient.

 The various types of invoice protocols offer flexibility and unique use cases not possible with single-use, standard invoices.